I had reached my limit with work.

-In between, we stopped at the island of Gili Air for lunch.
-We didn’t explore too much of the island beyond the strip of shops and restaurants, but it already felt like a nice change of scenery from Gili T. From Gili Air, we could also catch a glimpse of Lombok!
+Between snorkeling sessions, we made a pitstop at the island of Gili Air for lunch.
+Although we didn’t venture too far beyond the strip of shops and restaurants, it already felt like a refreshing change of scenery from Gili T. From Gili Air, we could also catch a glimpse of Lombok!

-We did have to cover up with our beach towels because the mosquitoes are relentless.
-Even then, we weren’t spare us a few bites.
-As expected of tropical places, even on a faraway island.
+Despite the enchanting setting, we had to cover up with our beach towels as the mosquitoes were relentless.
+Even then, we weren’t spared a few bites, as expected in tropical places, even on a faraway island.

-Again, the western side of Gili T is well-known for the sunset.
-It’s also a generally quieter area than the partying eastern side.
-We didn’t manage to catch the sunset, either finding it cloudy or too late to see any bit of the sun.
-But the emerging stars were still beautiful.
-It’s certainly a nice change for me who lived much of my time in a city void of stars due to light pollution.
+Once again, the western side of Gili T. proved renowned for its sunset.
+It’s also notably quieter than the lively eastern side.
+Unfortunately, we didn’t manage to catch the sunset due to cloudy weather or arriving too late to see even a glimpse of the sun.
+Nevertheless, the emerging stars painted a beautiful night sky.
+It was a refreshing change for me, accustomed to city life devoid of stars due to light pollution.